Pinging the world from South Africa.

 When I started this project, I copied Erik’s script and didn’t think much of the data source.
 This was a mistake.
 You should always think about the data.
 Here are lessons I learned the hard way in geolocating IP addresses.

 Geolocating IPs is tricky.
 Don’t ever assume it to be accurate, because it’s not.
 There are large NGOs which manage IP blocks, so it is normally possible to get to a country level quite easily.
 After this, secondary data sources are used.
 This Wikipedia article suggests sources such as weather websites, pairing GPS information and data from Wifi hotspots.
+An innovative approach by the company IPinfo is to triangulate pings with probes in over 300 physical locations.

 I averaged my data over 2°×2°.
 This is equivalent to 220km×140km to 220km×220km depending on the latitude.1 Even then, claiming a 200km radius of accuracy is probably pushing the limits of IP geolocation data.